Guide to Cooking with an Instant Pot & Recipes!

 Optional Extra Equipment

 Technically, you don’t need any extra equipment.
 The Instant Pot comes with a steamer rack that works for eggs, potatoes, and anything of a bigger size.
-It comes with everything you need for a variety of pressure cooker recipes.
-If you want to steam vegetables, you’ll need a steamer rack with smaller holes.
+If you want to steam vegetables, you may need a steamer rack with smaller holes.
 If you want to get fancy or expand your recipe repertoire, here are some things to try: